money-on-chain/OMoC-Decentralized-Oracle/fromAMI/README.md

 If your your machine is based on the AMI from AWS, the following commands will set up your machine and start the services.

+1. Go to the OMoC folder an update your repo.

+	`cd ..(VOLVER)`
+	`git pull`

-1. Configure the data of oracles and SMTP email following the instructions in the script:
+2. Configure the data of oracles and SMTP email following the instructions in the script:

 	`python3 scripts/setAdress.py`

-2. Enable supervisor as a service when starting the machine:
+3. Enable supervisor as a service when starting the machine:

 	`sudo systemctl enable supervisor.service`
-3. Start supervisor:
+4. Start supervisor:

 	`sudo supervisord`
-4. Check if oracle and backend service's are running:
+5. Check if oracle and backend service's are running:

 	`supervisorctl status`